Hamburg Port Authority (HPA)

 Enter SAP: The SAP Experience

 The project uses SAP Connected Logistics to gather real-time information from the HPA, transport companies, parking providers, and other businesses across the port.
 The TelematicOne solution from Deutsche Telekom, for example, integrates data from various vehicles.
-This information is then consolidated and analyzed using the SAP HANA Cloud Platform.
+This information is then consolidated and analyzed using the SAP Cloud Platform.
 The result is actionable insight that the HPA provides to the people who need it via their mobile devices.

 What fascinates me most about the project is its power of innovation and the collaboration with strong partners.–Sascha Westermann, Operational IT Traffic Management, Hamburg Port Authority